leonlinsx/minimal-mistakes/_posts/2021-04-03-algorithms-life.md

 If you're evaluating options (job applicants, housing offers, parking spaces etc), there's a tradeoff between how long you spend choosing, and the chance of picking the "best" option.
 This is known as the [secretary problem](https://en.wikipedia.org/wiki/Secretary_problem "prob") - suppose you were hiring a secretary, how many interviews should you do to get the best chance of finding the best one?

-In this case, you should wait after seeing 37% of the applicant pool, and then take the next best applicant you see.
+In this case, you should wait after seeing 37% of the applicant pool, and then take the next best applicant you see \[1\].
 For example, if you had 100 applicants, wait after you've seen the first 37, and then pick the next applicant that is better than all you've seen so far.

 ## Explore exploit